 The Yuba College Library contains about 60,000 volumes and subscribes to approximately two hundred periodicals.
 Along with traditional library materials, a large media services area is available for student use.
-Included in the collection are microfilm, slides, filmstrips, records, audio tapes, video tapes, and cassette tapes.
+Included in the collection are CD's, DVD's, microfilm, slides, records, video tapes, and cassette tapes.
 The Library/Media Center also houses a television studio, an open computer lab and the origination point for the District's Distance Learning Programs.
 A Library Card, validated each semester, may be obtained at the Library Circulation Desk.

-The Library's primary responsibility is to serve the needs of those persons enrolled in Yuba College courses.
-However, members of the public are welcome to use the facilities any time the Library is open.
+The library's primary responsibility is to serve the needs of those persons enrolled in Yuba College courses.
+However, members of the public are welcome to use the facilities any time the library is open.